geekpnx/django_project_structure/README.md

 ## **STEP 2**

-- From the working directory 'django_project_structure' you will change the folder name accordingly.
+- From the working directory **django_project_structure** you will change the folder name accordingly.

 	- With the command: